ebouchut/ebouchut.github.io/content/post/2021-07-22-git-stash-internals.md

 This is why we need to know the `git stash` internals to do this.
 You are now ready to understand what is next.

+We will now list the content of the stash.

+## Files of a Stash Commit

+Now, let's use the command line to list the files saved in a stash:
+- modified files in the Working Dir
+- staged "files"
+- untracked and ignored files

-## Modified Files in the Working Dir of a Stash Commit
+### Modified Files in the Working Dir of a Stash Commit

 Here is how to **list modified files in the Working Dir** of the most recent stash commit: